Dario De Toffoli: Poker

-Dario wrote the first book on Texas Hold'em in Italian and has since then co-written two more of the only books in Italian on poker with Max Pescatori.
+De Toffoli wrote the first book on Texas Hold'em in Italian and has since then co-written two more of the only books in Italian on poker with Max Pescatori.
+However, his most important book is certainly The big book of poker, written with the intention of explaining, from the point of view of a game theorist, the winning strategies of poker and its variants.
 Dario is primarily known for being a leading technician in the game being asked for views on poker and as a TV commentator as he has yet to win a major cash tournament.

-In 2008, Dario became the Amateur Poker World Champion an event that is not played for money.
+In 2008, De Toffoli became the Amateur Poker World Champion an event that is not played for money.

+Italian poker Championships

+Not only knowledgeable in theory, De Toffoli is also a successful live poker tournament player, having won several times at the Italian Series of Poker Championship, where he currently is the leading player with the most cash tournaments and related titles won as Italian poker champion: